wangkf1/mk1-ipc/README.md

 ### Multithreading

 Each process has a single pool of tokens which are available for processing.
 Instead of having a single main thread process those tokens serially as they come in, we can have threads pop them off and process them.
+This way, we decouple the matrix processing and the message passing.
 The main process is spending more time sending out matrices than the workers, so it would benefit more.

 This should be relatively simple to extend as the token pool just needs to be made thread safe and any thread can acquire a token to do work on it.